 Recent ITSMA Thought Leadership

 In the face of enormous shifts taking place across all sectors, marketing leaders can step up from leading their teams to leading their companies through major change.
 Marketing leaders have the advantage of expertise in effectively communicating big ideas that spur action as well as the experience of high rates of change in their own domains.
-Graham Clark, a service operations and change management specialist and a visiting fellow at Cranfield University School of Management, explains why leadership skills are needed now more than ever and why marketers are best placed to lead their organizations.
+Graham Clark, a specialist in service operations and change management and a visiting fellow at Cranfield University School of Management, explains why leadership skills are needed now more than ever and why marketers are best placed to lead their organizations.
 He offers views on how marketing leaders can prepare themselves to take on the challenge.

 Read more on this Viewpoint: http://www.itsma.com/research/wobbly-steadiness-leading-organization-change/